 The next room contained the Manchester Sports Hall of Fame.
 This was not large.
 Next up was the room with changing galleries.
 It was in transition a bit from honoring Manchester’s war veterans to a Boy Scouts exhibit.
 There were tons of old pictures of the town, old maps, and war memorabilia.
 There was the offensively named, “Jap Map” for grade school kids to learn about Pacific islands.
 Then there was the town band shell model from 1977.
 Like people, let’s just say 30 year old models are well past their prime.

 Above I mentioned the Spencer repeating rifle – Christopher Spencer invented it and even had an audience with President Lincoln at one point.
 He demonstrated his rifle’s capabilities with a couple witnesses down in DC near where the Washington Monument now stands.
 Imagine me inventing a gun and good ol’ President Bush and I go off to shoot alone in this day and age?
-At least he’d trust me more than, oh I don’t know, his VP who shot an old man in the face at a canned hunt.
+At least he’d trust me more than, oh I don’t know, his VP who shot an old man in the face and made him apologize for it.
 But that’s just a hunch.

 One last stop – The Milton K Adams Gallery.
 Adams was a Manchester author, mainly of children’s books so it’s almost expected that he’d be honored here at the museum.
 The first pieces of art from his books were rather small:

 But stepping around the corner, a full breadth of his works were seen:

 Just be sure to bring the Febreeze with you when checking it out.
 Yes folks, the esteemed Milton K. Adams is honored in the bathroom of the Old Manchester Museum.
 I’m sure his family is proud.
 And no, I’m not kidding.
 I never kid about bathroom exhibit halls. (see the comments below to confirm that his family is indeed proud.)